Nikolaev-Oleg/RedQeen-v-Testosterone/README.md

 - **YOLO_paras**: Data and code for YOLOinfected model
   - **YOLO_train.py**: Ultralytics code for model training.
 Pretrained model configuration file yolov8s.yaml is included in Ultralytics package
   - **best.pt**: Weights of the trained model
   - **YOLO_paras_counter_v2.2.py**: Cell counter based on the trained model.
 Takes a directory with multiple subdirectories with images and returns _a)_ a .csv file with cell counts and _b)_ a directory with annotated images.
 Counts infected RBC.
-Do not classify parasites.
+Does not classify parasites.
   - **metric_calculator2.py**: Computes the model performance metrics based on validation dataset.
 In particular, was used for optimal confedence selection
   - **metrics_out2.csv**: The output of metric_calculator2.py
   - **data**
     - **images**
       - **val**: A directory with validation set of images (used by metric_calculator2.py).
-Note that only 50 images are in thes repo
+Note that only 50 images are in this repo
     - **labels**
       - **val**: A directory with validation set of annotations (used by metric_calculator2.py).
 Note that only 50 images are in this repo
 - **data**: contains input filis for statistical analysis